berezantev/berezantev.github.io/index.md

 </p>

 {: style="text-align: justify" }
 While we can't find a correlation between the political orientation and the exposure given to feminism from the plots above, it is interesting to see that *The Federalist* (right-wing) has the highest number of feminism-related quotes with respect to its total number of quotes for the years 2015, 2017 and 2018.
 Furthermore, *The Blaze* and *Washington Examiner* are also right-wing and center-right respectively.
 Generally, the left-wing is characterized by an emphasis on ideas such as freedom, equality, fraternity, rights, progress, reform and internationalism while the right-wing is characterized by an emphasis on notions such as authority, hierarchy, order, duty, tradition, reaction and nationalism.
-Accordingly, we doubt that *The Federalisz* actually has a feminist agenda.
+Accordingly, we doubt that *The Federalist* actually has a feminist agenda.
 In fact, just talking about feminism doesn't mean talking about it in good terms.
 Also, a media outlet could be very well quoting feminist speakers, just to heavily criticize them and promote an opposite view.

 {: style="text-align: justify" }
 Let's have a look at the topics covered in these feminism related quotes.